andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash.md

 To buy Amazon button you need Amazon Prime subscription, but it's free first month and after that this is only $10/month.

-To do something usefull after button press you need some server application.
+To do something usefull after button press you need some constantly running application.
 My app [приложение](https://github.com/masterandrey/docker-amazon-dash/) works in [Docker container](https://hub.docker.com/r/masterandrey/amazon-dash/) and can run for example on [Synology](https://www.synology.com).